-Under the leadership of Prof. Dr. Jana Eccard, our group investigates topics broadly grouped around the "Landscape of Fear".
-We use different ecological, life-history and behavioural tools to better understand the evolutionary adaptation of animals to their environment.
-Hereby, we also focus on human altered landscape and the impact of urbanisation on animal ecology.
+Under the leadership of Prof. Dr. Jana Eccard, our group investigates research topics broadly grouped around the "Landscape of Fear".
+We use different ecological, life-history and behavioural tools to better understand the evolutionary adaptation of animals to their environment, also considering human altered landscape and the impact of urbanisation on animal ecology.

-Our model organisms include free-ranging rodents such as bank vole (Myodes glareolus), common vole (Microtus arvalis), or field vole, as well as other small mammals such as bats.
+Our non-model organisms include all kinds of native small animals, from free-ranging rodents such as bank vole (Myodes glareolus), common vole (Microtus arvalis), to bats and insects.

 We like to guide your attention to the blog of the Applied Ecologist Journal where Pro.
 Dr. Jana Eccards publication "Rolling composite wildflower blocks as an alternative to wildflower strips to improve farmland biodiversity" was chosen as the Editor's choice paper this month.

 We congratulate Magdalena Wlodarz to winning the Eberhard-Gwinner-Price for the best Science Slam at the 2nd virtual conference of the Ethological Society

 The journal "Human Biology and Public Health" has published its second edition - Human Biology and Public Health Vol. 2

 Congratulations to Melanie Dammhahn for taking over as the new department head at the Research Institute of Wildlife Ecology at the University of Veterinary Medicine in Vienna!